cutupdev/Solana-Raydium-CPI/README.md

-# Solana-Raydium-CPI-Call
+# Solana-Raydium-CPI
-This is Raydium CPI call example that use anchor.
+This is Raydium CPI example that use anchor.
 You can learn how to interact with Raydium program.
 If you feed difficutly or any new project, feel free to reach out of me[Telegram: https://t.me/DevCutup, Whatspp: https://wa.me/13137423660].

 ### Contact Information